ideas-lab-nus/vizpro/README.md

 ## Issues to address:

--   Request for cloud function is sync.
-Make it async and add a `loading` indicator
 -   Factor out local title variables into constants file instead of state dictionary
 -   Fix components that take a file upload as an input (need to create a new public URL using `URL.createObjectURL()` method)